ESPete/helpers/README.md

 * `buildFlagsToString.yaml` & `libDepsToString.yaml`
   This are [ytt](https://carvel.dev/ytt/) overlays that convert an array format of `build_args` or `lib_deps` into a string.
-  The array format is much more convenient for changing and updating dependencies, but `platformio.ini` requires them to be a string.
+  The array format is much more convenient for changing and updating dependencies, but `platformio.ini` requires them to be a string. `build_args` must be a space separated string. `lib_deps` must be a comma separated string.

 * `jsonToIni.jq`
   This is a jq module that converts a JSON file to an INI configuration file.